dreidev/tasks/local-cart.md

 This way when an action in the UI occures it updates the cart and it in turn the cart will update all it's subscribers.
 You meight notice this approach can be used with any framework.

-> You are allowed to vary on the details of the implementation so long as the your cart logic is isolated, framework agnostic, and reactive.
+> You are allowed to vary on the details of the implementation so long as your cart logic is isolated, framework agnostic, and reactive.

 ## Evaluation criteria